70g protein

 Welcome to another health & fitness friendly high-protein recipe from Strength by Fitness.

-Weighing our different home made ice cream recipes, take a look at your nutritional needs and base your decision on that because its all high satiety and its all loaded choke full of quality proteins and micronutrients.
+Weigh our different homemade ice cream recipes, take a look at your nutritional needs, and base your decision on that because it’s all high satiety, loaded, chock-full of quality proteins and micronutrients.

-We have managed to do this change despite holding on to almost the same amount of fibers and fats.
-Allowing you to enjoy almost the same protein content and delicious taste bud experience but with a more satiating, lower energy ice cream meal.
+Allowing you to enjoy almost the same protein content and delicious taste bud experience, but with a more satiating, lower energy ice cream meal.

-With that said, the original recipe still holds it own, it´s my own favorite, with more protein and a richer, and more complete nutritional range, but options are always good, especially for people that are looking for less quality carbs and a lower energy intake.
+With that said, the original recipe still holds its own, it´s my own favorite, with more protein and a richer and more complete nutritional range, but options are always good, especially for people who are looking for lower-quality carbs and a lower energy intake.

 Enjoy.